SoftwareAG/c8y-docs/content/change-logs/platform-services/cumulocity-10-18-0-277-10-18-503-23-separate-roles-granting-access-to-managed-objects-and-binary-files.md

 ticket: MTM-55275
 version: 10.18.0.277, 10.18.503.23
 ---
-This features introduces two new permissions to control access to Managed Objects and Binaries separately.
-This enables tenant administrators to control the access to objects in a more granular way.
+Two new permissions have been added to control access to managed objects and binaries files separately.
+This feature enables tenant administrators to control the access to objects in a more granular way.